upcProp3/USParlament/test/README.txt

     The third community contains all the latino MPs, two of them don't have an opinion about the control over the police while the third (from NM) agrees with the proposition.
 Even though he agrees it seems that he will tend to vote together with the other latinos.
+-AttributeDriverTest01: It tests basic functionality of attributes and manipulating with them and MPs.
+    It creates three new attributes definitions (religion, sex and party) add some values to prearranged MPs and show list of attribute definitions and MPs with their attributes.
+Than the test removes attribute sex from MP with ID 1 and party from MP with ID 3 After that it shows list of MPs and their attributes for check.
+Than it removes attribute definition sex and again shows lists of attribute definitions and MPs with their attributes.